Manggarai people: Society and lifestyle

 The traditional settlement has a circular layout, and the modern (beo) is an ordinary one.
 In the center of the settlement is a round public space on which is a large tree; usually of the Ficus genus and megalithic structures are found.
 In the past, a settlement could consist of one large house, which could hold up to 200 people.
 In modern settlements, beo usually has from 5 to 20 homes of round or oval shape on stilts, with a high (about 9 meters) conical roof descending to the ground.

 In Manggarai settlements, free spaces are paved with huge stones.
 In the city of Ende, the dead are buried in round holes, which are closed by stones placed on the grave.

-Politics

-Their political system is clan-based, led by a chief clan called Todo.
-This people practices patrilineal descent system, and historically they live in villages of which consists at least two clans.

 Livelihood

 Distribution of handicrafts are such as carving, metalworking and weaving.
 They also engage in manual tropical farming (they switched from slash-and-burn system to Crop rotation system to grow Upland rice, legumes, vegetables, tobacco, coffee and corn).
 Animal husbandry is widespread (buffaloes are bred for socially significant animal ceremonies, horses are kept as packs transportation, pigs and chickens).
 Manggarai people do not hunt nor do they fish.